 VDC providers are responsible for tracking and monitoring VDC invoices that have been submitted to VAMCs.
-VA has systems, such as the VA Customer Engagement Portal (CEP) to track the status of claims received by VA.
-This section provides more information on CEP as well as policies for following-up on outstanding invoices greater than 45 days.
+VA has systems, such as the VA Electronic Claims Adjudication Management System (eCAMS) Provider Portal (ePP) to track the status of claims received by the VA.
+This section provides more information on ePP as well as policies for follow-up on outstanding invoices greater than 45 days.